LLM Inference guide for Android

 The LLM Inference API lets you run large language models (LLMs) completely on-device for Android applications, which you can use to perform a wide range of tasks, such as generating text, retrieving information in natural language form, and summarizing documents.
 The task provides built-in support for multiple text-to-text large language models, so you can apply the latest on-device generative AI models to your Android apps.

-The task supports Gemma-2 2B, the latest in a family of lightweight, state-of-the-art open models built from the same research and technology used to create the Gemini models.
-It also supports the following additional models: Gemma, Phi-2, Falcon-RW-1B and StableLM-3B, along with all models exported through AI Edge.
+The task supports the following variants of Gemma: Gemma-2 2B, Gemma 2B, and Gemma 7B.
+Gemma is a family of lightweight, state-of-the-art open models built from the same research and technology used to create the Gemini models.
+It also supports the following external models: Phi-2, Falcon-RW-1B and StableLM-3B.

 Code example